Piggey/delta-studio/README.md

 ![Alt text](docs/public/banner_v2.png?raw=true)

+## Got it to display and render OpenGL window!
+still no audio, input support though

 # things to do
 not sure whether to keep WinAPI or just substitute it with open source and cross-platform libraries to be honest.